Düsseldorf

 Herbie's People arrived at the Liverpool Club in Graf Adolf Strasse in

-Düsseldorf late in the afternoon of 1st January 1966, after an arduous journey.
+Düsseldorf late in the afternoon of 1st January 1966, after an arduous

-their hotel and, despite having had nothing to eat, were ready to play an eight
+were sent to their hotel and, despite having had nothing to eat, were ready

-hour stint that night, from eight till four in the morning.
-They worked those
+to play an eight hour stint that night, from eight till four in the morning.

-afternoons for teenage matinees.
+Saturday and Sunday afternoons for teenage matinees.

-There is no doubt that the group's popularity grew in Düsseldorf as word got
+There is no doubt that the group's popularity grew in Düsseldorf as word

-heaving at every session at weekends.
+was heaving at every session at weekends.

 To save their voices, they tuned their instruments a whole tone lower.
 They